ensingerphilipp/Wakeword-Sample-Collector/README.md

-## Using web-voice-record to train a custom wakeword for Project-Friday
+## Using Wakeword-Sample-Collector to train a custom wakeword for Project-Friday

 ## Overview